dryack/avoision/README.md

 ## features

 * intercepts requests to sites that you don't want to support and redirects to a MementoWeb API supporting web archiver (defaulting to archive.is, which you should totally [donate](https://liberapay.com/archiveis) to if you find this project useful)
+* with the anti-web-archiver arms race ongoing, we now support multiple methods (currently via.hypothesis and unv.is) to obtain a good page to send over to archive.is
+* right-click context menu to send current page to archive.is (including using via.hypothes.is or unv.is as pre-processors)
-* detects amazon referral links and cleans them up
+* cleans amazon referral links

 ## planned

+* clean up tracking urls
 * configurability via text file
 * detect and remove non-amazon affiliate links as I find them
 * ability to whitelist amazon referral links